Best self-charging hybrid cars of 2023

 ► A good compromise?

-Whether a self-charging hybrid is one of the best hybrid cars for you probably depends on the kind of driving you do.
-As the cleverly tweaked marketing term for a conventional or full hybrid suggests, a self-charging hybrid car is one that never needs to be plugged into the mains.
+Whether a self-charging hybrid car is one of the best hybrid cars for you probably depends on the kind of driving you do.
+As the cleverly tweaked marketing term for a conventional or full hybrid suggests, self-charging hybrids never need to be plugged into the mains.
+On this page you’ll find CAR’s pick of the the best self-charging hybrid cars on sale in 2024.

-This makes them more affordable than plug-in hybrids, but also means they have much smaller batteries and no extended electric-only driving range.
+The best self-charging hybrid cars are more affordable than plug-in hybrids, but they also have much smaller batteries and no extended electric-only driving range.
 If you’ve got the facilities to plug-in a PHEV and typically drive distances that are shorter than the car’s electric range, then seriously consider one of those.
-But the smaller batteries fitted to self-charging cars not only lower costs they also reduce weight, improving everything.
+But the smaller batteries fitted to self-charging cars not only lower the purchase cost they also reduce weight, improving everything else from the handling to the packaging.

 And as the latest models switch over to electric power at every opportunity, they run their internal combustion engines a remarkably small percentage of the time.
 Put all this together, and self-charging hybrids can deliver impressive real-world efficiency over a range of different driving scenarios.
-They’re also much more efficient than mild-hybrid cars, which offer little more than fancy stop-start technology and typically cannot run on electric-power alone at all.
+They’re also much more efficient than mild-hybrid cars, which offer little more than fancy stop-start technology and are mostly unable to run on electric-power alone at all.

 The best self-charging hybrids